 Get the Tools

 Both servers are in the official MCP registry and on npm.
-Install with a single line in your Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json):
+Add them to your Claude Desktop config (~/Library/Application Support/Claude/claude_desktop_config.json):

 {